As part of the Corporate Governance Framework, the following principles apply on accountability and audit:

 Independence of the External Auditors

-For the purposes of the FY2016 audit, the ARMC reviewed the independence of the external auditors and determined that there were no circumstances that would impair the independence of the external auditors.
-The ARMC noted the declaration of independence in the external auditor’s report and noted that for FY2016, the fees paid to the external auditor for audit services and non-audit services were as follows:
+For the purposes of the FY2018 audit, the ARMC reviewed the independence of the external auditors and determined that there were no circumstances that would impair the independence of the external auditors.
+The ARMC noted the declaration of independence in the external auditor’s report and noted that for FY2018, the fees paid to the external auditor for audit services and non-audit services were as follows:

-None of the member nor the Chairman of the ARMC are former partners or directors of the external auditors.
+Neither the members nor the Chairman of the ARMC are former partners or directors of the external auditors.

 Principle 13: Internal Audit

-The Manager has its own outsourced internal auditor, which also conducts audit on certain areas of the Manager’s scope of work under the Management Agreement.
-The Manager’s internal auditor adopts and meets the International Standards for the Professional Practice of Internal Auditing.
-The Manager’s Compliance Officer also meets with the Manager’s internal auditors and Board to ensure that GIL’s internal procedures and policies are compliant with all applicable laws and regulations.
+The Manager has its own outsourced internal auditor, RSM Risk Advisory Pte Ltd (RSM), which conducts audit on certain areas of the Manager’s scope of work under the Management Agreement with GIL such as operations, setting of risk parameters and adherence to risk limits, monitoring of risk limit breaches, adequacy of compliance policies and periodic monitoring framework.
+RSM adopts and meets the International Standards for the Professional Practice of Internal Auditing.
+The Manager’s internal auditor has access to GIL’s documents, records and properties.
+RSM reports the findings from the audit of the Manager’s scope of work under the Management Agreement to the Manager’s ARMC.
+The Manager’s officers also meet with RSM and the Board to ensure that GIL’s internal procedures and policies are compliant with all applicable laws and regulations.